kyle-annen/kyle-annen.github.io.old/_posts/2017-07-17-traits-inheritence-and-mixins.markdown

 //> defined class Monster
 ```

-Now we are rip-roarin' and ready to go.
-Let's make our magnum opus.
+Now we're rip-roarin' and ready to go.
+It is time to use all of our tools to create a truly marvelous monter.

 ``` scala
 val cthulhu = new Monster with Tentacles